-Mega Abidjan-Lagos Corridor Project Enters Operational Phase With Launch Of Governing Board
+Mega Abidjan-Lagos Corridor Project Enters Operational Phase with Launch of Governing Board

-The Economic Community of West African States (ECOWAS) and the African Development Bank Group ( ) held a two-day orientation and information session in Abidjan to induct the 10- member Board of Directors of the Abidjan-Lagos Corridor Management Authority (ALCoMA).
+(MENAFN- News.Africa-Wire) ABIDJAN, Ivory Coast, February 25, 2026/ -- The Economic Community of West African States (ECOWAS) and the African Development Bank Group () held a two-day orientation and information session in Abidjan to induct the 10- member Board of Directors of the Abidjan-Lagos Corridor Management Authority (ALCoMA).

-Participants were introduced to the Corridor Treaty, which sets out the project's vision, supranational status, and strategic objectives endorsed by the Heads of State of Côte d'Ivoire, Ghana, Togo, Benin and Nigeria.
+Participants were introduced to the Corridor Treaty, which sets out the proj’ct’s vision, supranational status, and strategic objectives endorsed by the Heads of Stateôof Côte d'Ivoire, Ghana, Togo, Benin and Nigeria.
 The programme also reviewed findings from technical studies of the planned highway, alongside presentations on trade and transport facilitation, spatial development initiatives, value chains, logistics systems, and anchor economic hub projects.

 Board members examined the institutional and legal framework governing the corridor project, including the treaty, intergovernmental agreements, and draft international instruments establishing both the highway and its management authority.
 The Board also undertook an initial review of its rules of procedure, charter, and the recruitment process for the Director General, administrators, and technical staff.

 Leading the ECOWAS delegation, Chris Appiah, Director of Transport, underscored the importance of the integrated economic corridor model that combines infrastructure development with trade facilitation and socio-economic advancement.
-He urged stakeholders“to spare no effort to make this project a reality in the near future,” noting that a seamless cross-border highway would accelerate the region's development.
+He urged stakeho“ders “to spare no effort to make this project a reality in the near”future,” noting that a seamless cross-border highway would accelerate ’he region’s development.

 Mike Salawou, Director for the Infrastructure and Urban Development Department at the African Development Bank Group, commended ECOWAS and participating countries for operationalising the Authority and reaffirmed the Bank’s role as mandated lead arranger.

-He said the Bank would work alongside the ECOWAS Bank for Investment and Development (EBID) and other partners to mobilise financing for the project.“Our fellow citizens are waiting for us to move along this corridor, to carry out their socioeconomic activities and facilitate trade in our sub-region,” he stated.
+He said the Bank would work alongside the ECOWAS Bank for Investment and Development (EBID) and other partners to mobilise financing for the project“ “Our fellow citizens are waiting for us to move along this corridor, to carry out their socioeconomic activities and facilitate trade in our sub-reg”on,” he stated.

 Legal Disclaimer: